rad-1/cypress-automation/README.md

 1. Navigate to the root of your project and open Cypress:

-    if Local Cypress Installation:
+    If you installed Cypress locally:
     ~~~ sh
     $ cd /your/project/path
     $ npx cypress open
     ~~~

-    if Global Cypress Installation:
+    If you installed Cypress globally:
     ~~~ sh
     $ cd /your/project/path
     $ (npm bin)/cypress open
     ~~~

 2. Test files are located at `$ cd /your/project/path/cypress/integration/` and Cypress makes it really easy to run these test files.
-Just click the GoogleSearchTest.spec.js file to run this test, as seen in the image below:
+Just click `GoogleSearchTest.spec.js` to execute all tests in this file, as seen in the image below:

 <p align="center">
   <img src="https://github.com/rad-1/cypress-automation/blob/master/readme/images/readme-one.png">
 </p>

-3. Now sit back and watch as Cypress runs your test file.
+3. Now sit back and watch as Cypress runs your tests.
 The test steps and results will be printed in the left column of the Cypress app, as seen in the image below:

 <p align="center">
   <img src="https://github.com/rad-1/cypress-automation/blob/master/readme/images/readme-two.png">
 </p>

 4. That's it!
-Now go forth and write more tests!
+Now go forth and test all the things!

 ## Support
 Please send a message to [radicalrad1ance](https://github.com/radicalrad1ance/) if you have questions or suggestions.